nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. View a summary of all spending <br>
    * Examples: `view -s`
-   * A summary of total spending: `Total amount spent: $125.30`
+   * Expected: A summary of total spending: `Total amount spent: $125.30`
 2. View a summary of all spending the specified month
     * Examples: `view -s 09-2022`
-    * A summary of spendings in September 2022: `Total amount spent in September 2022: $37.70`
+    * Expected: A summary of spendings in September 2022: `Total amount spent in September 2022: $37.70`

 * View all spending recorded by the user in a month.
 The month refers to the month that is displayed to the user.
 * The `MONTH` field is optional, if no month is specified, the application displays the current month.